Jim Chapman (congressman)

 James Louis Chapman (born March 8, 1945) is an American business and political leader.
 From 1985 to 1997, he served as Democratic Congressman representing the Texas's 1st congressional district in the United States House of Representatives.
 His home town was Sulphur Springs.

 Early life

 Chapman was born in Washington, D.C.
 He attended public schools in Sulphur Springs; he received an undergraduate degree in business administration from the University of Texas at Austin (1968) and a J.D. degree from the Southern Methodist University School of Law in Dallas, Texas (1970).

-After a stint in private practice, Chapman became the District Attorney for the Eighth Judicial District of Texas (1976–1985), during which time he achieved a 99 percent conviction record and a national reputation as a tough, law and order prosecutor.
+After a stint in private practice, Chapman became the District Attorney for the Eighth Judicial District of Texas from 1976 to 1985, during which he achieved a 99 percent conviction record and a national reputation as a tough, law and order prosecutor.
 Chapman served in leadership roles with the Texas District and County Attorneys Association and the National District Attorneys Association.
 Later, he set up his own practice and was senior partner of the law firm of Chapman, Price, Hughes & Bauer.
 He also became chairman of a local community bank.